zrghassabi/Recurrent-Neural-Network-NLP/README.md

 1-Download Data

-2- Preparing Data (Tokenize Data using https://spacy.io/) , use Dat.field and split data to train and test and split train data to train and validation.
+2- Prepairing Data (Tokenize Data using https://spacy.io/) , use Dat.field and split data to train and test and split train data to train and validation.
 For each word, you will have index and one-hot vector.

      Note: you have more than 100K unique words in the dataset.
 100K*n (a vector for each word), this will results in large training time.
 So, select the most used 25K Words and if a word in sentence was not in dictionary of 25K, tag it as UN or unknown.
 To build 25K dictionary, use text.build.vocab.